ronivay/XenOrchestraInstallerUpdater/README.md

 xo user has full sudo access.
 Xen Orchestra updates etc should be ran with sudo.

 This image is updated weekly.
-Latest build date and MD5/SHA256 checksum can be checked from [here](https://xo-appliance.yawn.fi/downloads/image.txt)
+Latest build date and MD5/SHA256 checksum can be checked from [here](https://xo-image.yawn.fi/downloads/image.txt)

 Built and tested on XCP-ng 7.x

-### Tests and appliance image
+### Tests and VM image

 I run my own little implementation of automation consisting of ansible and virtual machines to test the installation on regular bases with CentOS 8, Ubuntu 20 and Debian 10.
 Test results are visible in badges on top of this readme.

-Appliance image is also built by me and distributed from webservers i maintain.
+VM image is also built totally by me and distributed from webservers i maintain.

 ### Contributing